joshgerdes/jekyll-uno/_drafts/microsoft-azure-cost-optimization-tasks.md

 Budgets help you inform others about their spending to proactively manage costs and monitor how spending progresses over time.

 When the budget thresholds you've created are exceeded, notifications are triggered.
-None of your resources are affected and your consumption isn't stopped.
+None of your resources are affected and your consumption isn't stopped, however, you can use Budget alerts as a trigger to run Azure Logic Apps, or Functions to automate the shutdown and resize resources.
 You can use budgets to compare and track spending as you analyze costs.

-Make sure you have Azure Budget notifications configured to email Product Owners or other Stakeholders once a Resource Group or Subscription reaches a specific threshold.
+Make sure you have [Azure Budget](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets?WT.mc_id=AZ-MVP-5004796 "Azure Budget") notifications configured to email Product Owners or other Stakeholders once a Resource Group or Subscription reaches a specific threshold.

 This is set up in the Azure Portal, on the Resource Group under Budgets, and set to email the Application Owner.

 Examples of budgets that could be configured: